aj-archipelago/cortex/README.md

 - `inputFormat`: Format of the input ('text' or 'html').
 Affects input chunking behavior.
 Default: 'text'
 - `useInputChunking`: Enable splitting input into multiple chunks to meet context window size.
 Default: true
 - `useParallelChunkProcessing`: Enable parallel processing of chunks.
 Default: false
+- `useParallelPromptProcessing`: Enable parallel processing of prompts when prompt is an array.
+When enabled, all prompts execute simultaneously on the input text and return an array of results.
+Default: false
 - `joinChunksWith`: String to join result chunks with when chunking is enabled.
 Default: '\n\n'
 - `useInputSummarization`: Summarize input instead of chunking.
 Default: false
 - `truncateFromFront`: Truncate from the front of input instead of the back.
 Default: false